Back to Hopfield Hub

 The Modern Continuous Hopfield Network

-In 2020, Ramsauer et al. proposed a radical upgrade: replace the quadratic energy with a log-sum-exp.
+In 2020, Ramsauer et al. replaced the quadratic energy with a log-sum-exp.

 Continuous States and the New Energy